Definition of seek in English:

 - Established as a pearling port in the 1880s, it has long attracted people from around the world seeking their fortune, giving the modern town a truly multicultural atmosphere.

-- (far to seek)3.1 Out of reach; a long way off: the reason is not far to seekMore example sentences
+- (far to seek)2.1 Out of reach; a long way off.Example sentences

 - Optimism is not much in evidence among commentators on Middle Eastern politics and the reasons are not far to seek.